Gouravchhipa/delta-demo/README.md

 # delta-demo
-This is my git &amp; github class repo
+This is my git &amp; github class repo.